darktable-org/dtdocs/content/special-topics/opencl/still-doesnt-work.md

 `darktable --disable-opencl`

-In the end there is nothing in darktable which only runs on GPU.
+In the end there is nothing in darktable that only runs on GPU.
 Don't let the lack of OpenCL discourage you -- darktable's CPU code is also highly optimized for performance!